CaronLab/mhc-validator/README.md

 ### Tutorial to use MHCvalidator based on an example experiment

-The first step is to create a new python file (example: mhcvalidator_test.py) in you venv, then set parameters and load data (database search results in PIN format).
-In this example we use the data provided in the github.com/CaronLab/mhc-validator master branch that you pulled earlier.
-In other words you have the data already downloaded and everything should be ready to go!
+The first step is to create a new python file (example: mhcvalidator_test.py) in your virtual environment (venv), then set the search parameters and load the input-data (database search results in PIN format).
+In this example, we use the data provided in the github.com/CaronLab/mhc-validator master branch that you pulled earlier.
+In other words, you have the data already downloaded and everything should be ready to go!

-Note: The example data are from the JY serial dilution experiment (Dilution point 3, which is a 4 fold dilution of the original sample) described in our publication ('Integrating Machine Learning-Enhanced Immunopeptidomics and SARS-CoV-2 Population-Scale Analyses Unveils Novel Antigenic Features for Next-Generation COVID-19 Vaccines')
+Note: The example data are from the JY serial dilution experiment (dilution point 3, which is a 4-fold dilution of the original sample) described in our publication ('Integrating Machine Learning-Enhanced Immunopeptidomics and SARS-CoV-2 Population-Scale Analyses Unveils Novel Antigenic Features for Next-Generation COVID-19 Vaccines').

 In order to run MHCvalidator in python 3.10 using the example .pin data that you automatically downloaded with the MHCvalidator package, you can do as follows: